andrianipanagi/Dog-Image-Classification-with-Deep-Learning-Models/README.md

 Model predictions include the top-1 and top-5 most probable dog breeds with visualizations showing the confidence levels.

 ## Error Analysis

 Did an error analysis for the incorrect predictions of Xception V3 which was the best model with an accuracy of 88% on the test set.
 The image below shows the incorrect predictions of the model.

 ![Error Analysis on XceptionV3](error_analysis.png)

+## Dash App

+A dash app can be created with the predictDogs_dashapp.ipynb file for predicting unknown images.